davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM complete timeline with start, decision step, end as points which create two line segments labeled “both values possible” and “one value chosen”

-Thing is, every step of a distributed algorithm runs on a single node.
-So the decision step must happen on one, and only one node:
+Note that every step of a distributed algorithm runs on a single nod, and as a step of the algorithm, the decision step too must happen on one, and only one node.

-DIAGRAM

 This is interesting, don’t you think?
-The algorithm must have a critical step, which must happen on exactly one node, yet that node could potentially crash before, during or after that step.
+The algorithm must include a critical step, which must happen on exactly one node, yet that node could potentially crash before, during or after that critical step.

 Anyways, we may not have the whole story here, but we learned something interesting: